cameraui/docs/home-assistant/import.md

 ## Using imported sensors

 Adopted sensors show up in the [Sensors](/sensors/) view like any other.
 Assign one to a camera and it becomes a detection trigger for that camera, exactly like a native sensor: a Home Assistant motion detector or door contact can then start a camera event.
 Imported controls appear in the camera's Overview and in [automations](/automations/).
 On the [Sensors page](/sensors/setup#the-sensors-page) each imported sensor shows its Home Assistant entity id as its **ID**, so you can tell two entities with the same friendly name apart, and search by it.
+The entity id is only a label: camera.ui identifies the entity by its registry id, so renaming it in Home Assistant keeps the sensor with everything assigned to it.
+If you delete the entity in Home Assistant, the sensor stays and is marked as removed until you delete it here too; if Home Assistant is down, it just shows as unavailable.

+Adopted entities are remembered by camera.ui, not by the plugin, so they survive restarts of both.
+Entities adopted with plugin version 1.0.11 still carry the old identity: after the update they show up under Discovered again and their old entries are marked as removed.
+Delete those and adopt the entities once more.

 ## Running the integration too